0987luis/Innovation-Force/README.md

   powering both the motor controller (drive) and the servo motor, optimizing power distribution and ensuring that both components operate efficiently and without interruptions.
 This configuration guarantees optimal performance in the development of the project.
 It is worth mentioning that the power is 100/100 effective.

+* But before all of this we had certain challenges, our second challenge was that of our two servos we didn't know why they burned out, it was too much voltage, it could be that we tested too much, we spent a whole day programming and that was one of our problems and every time a servo burned out we had to wait 10 days or more for a new servo and we also added a voltmeter to measure the voltages and we avoided this from happening to us.

+* Our first challenge was the track.
+We had no track for a while until a school lent us the track and that was where we got serious about working.
+But before they lent us that track, we made a homemade track with the exact measurements.
+Although it wasn't easy with that track, we had to do everything.
+We couldn't just sit back and do nothing.

+* Another challenge that wasn't so difficult, but it was something that saved us time, was the Let screen.
+Before we had that screen, we had to be connected to the cart to take the measurements of left, right, back and forth.
+But with the screen, everything was easier.
+It even made it easy for us so that the cart could make its correct and perfect turns.

+* Another somewhat strange challenge when we had the track and started programming was that the car drifted too much and couldn't make the turns well.
+It slid and crashed.
+For that, we had to slow down, but it made the turns very slowly.
+Almost every turn was like a minute and thirty minutes.
+We couldn't wait that long and what we came up with was putting rubber on the tires and that was the solution to that problem.